RealAdarsh/ProductService/Readme.md

 ### Versioning and Schema Migration

 Used JPA Buddy plugin, learned about how we could use versioning and creating db.migrations files.

+### Test case

+- test case is nothing but a method annotated with @Test
+- a test case fails if any of the assertion in the test case fails
+- We may want to have other kind of assertions as well:
+  - assert if the correct type of exception is thrown:
+    - Library AssertJ, Hamcrest
+  - what is expected should be first value and then the actual value